 Best for: Our top all-round choice!

-The Dakine Kahu also ticks the boxes for eco-conscious surfers.
-It’s made from environmentally friendly materials that also allow for maximum breathability.
+The Dakine Kahu also does well for eco-conscious surfers.
+It’s made from environmentally friendly materials that allow for maximum breathability.
 In fact, we found the sweat wicking SO good that we’re planning to use it as our go-to hiking cap this summer to boot.
+It’s just an all-round solid surf cap with a sleek black design to match.
+Top points.

 - Very light and breathable